ic-it/ic-it.github.io/src/content/blog/man-dont-get-angry.md

 positive number).
 Then, the length of the path is $4 * (x-1)$.

 The starting position for the first player is $0 * (x-1) = 0$,
-while the positions for the second, third, and fourth players are $1 * (x-1)$, $2 * (x-1)$, and $3 * (x-1)$ respectively.
+positions for the second, third, and fourth players are $1 * (x-1)$, $2 * (x-1)$, and $3 * (x-1)$ respectively.

 We can easily calculate a player's next position as follows: